Clinton Power + Associates

 Horseman #2: Defensiveness

-Defensiveness occurs when you’re feeling attacked by your partner, and you focus on self-protection by painting yourself with innocent victimhood.
+Defensiveness occurs when you’re feeling attacked by your partner, and you get angry and focus on self-protection by painting yourself as an innocent victim.

 It can occur when you hear your partner’s complaint, react as the innocent victim with righteous indignation, and then blame your partner.
 Neither one of you is accepting any responsibility for the circumstances.